The latest on the spread of the coronavirus around the world

 DEATHS, INFECTIONS

-* 435,470 people have been infected across the world and more than 19 500 have died, according to a Reuters tally.
+* More than 470 800 people have been infected across the world and over 21 200 have died, according to a Reuters tally.

 EUROPE

-* Summer is unlikely to stop the spread of the virus, and every country in Europe is forecast to run out of intensive care beds by mid-April unless it acts fast, the European Union's disease control agency said on Wednesday.
+* Summer is unlikely to stop the spread of the virus, and every country in Europe is forecast to run out of intensive care beds by mid-April unless it acts fast.

 * European Union states need 10 times as much personal protective equipment and other medical devices than traditional supply chains can provide, an internal EU document showed on Wednesday.